MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/stretched-clusters.md

 In simple terms, an *active* site is one that has resources and is providing roles and workloads for clients to connect to.
 A *passive* site is one that does not provide any roles or workloads for clients and is waiting for a failover from the active site for disaster recovery.

 Sites can be in two different states, different cities, different floors, or different rooms.
-Stretched clusters Using two sites provides disaster recovery and business continuity should a site suffer an outage or failure.
+Stretched clusters using two sites provides disaster recovery and business continuity should a site suffer an outage or failure.

 ## Active-passive stretched cluster